emilwallner/minGPT/README.md

 - [x] Create Transformer arch

-- [ ] Create 7 head input
+- [x] Create 7 head input

-- [ ] Train until saturation, find way to measure limit
+- [x] Train until saturation, find way to measure limit

-- [ ] Add two self-aware tokens
+- [x] Add two self-aware tokens

-- [ ] Create a predictor dataset.
+- [x] Create a predictor dataset.
 Predict all test set.
 Mark if it's correct or not, and train model to predict correct or not.

-- [ ] Add previous wrong prediction, and step by step for current learning.
+- [x] Add previous wrong prediction, and step by step for current learning.

-- [ ] Train until saturation, find way to measure limit
+- [x] Train until saturation, find way to measure limit

-- [ ] Add logic to fulfill all 7 memory slots